 We’re no strangers to the mosquito here in Jacksonville, FL.
-In fact, most years Florida is in the running for the top spot on the “states with most mosquitoes list” (which comes as no surprise to any of us who’s lived here more than five minutes).
+Most years, Florida is in the running for the top spot on the “states with most mosquitoes list” (which comes as no surprise to any of us who’s lived here more than five minutes).
 Our mild winters, vast wetlands, and humid, rainy weather make Florida the perfect place for mosquitoes to thrive.

 Mosquitoes aren’t just annoying.
-Because of the deadly illnesses, they spread, such as malaria, zika virus, West Nile virus, and a plethora of different encephalitis varieties, mosquitoes are actually the world’s deadliest animal– killing up to a million people every single year.
+Because of the deadly illnesses they spread, such as malaria, Zika virus, West Nile virus, and a plethora of different encephalitis varieties, mosquitoes are the world’s deadliest animal– killing up to a million people every single year.
 While we don’t have to worry about malaria here in the States, but picking up a mosquito-borne encephalitis infection is a real possibility.
-While rare, these illnesses can and do cause brain swelling, permanent brain injury, and even death.
+While rare, these illnesses can cause brain swelling, permanent brain injury, and even death.

-There are a few repellent prevention methods you can use as well, but adding repellents to your property is not usually as effective as eliminating attractants.
+You can also use a few repellent prevention methods, but adding repellents to your property is not usually as effective as eliminating attractants.
 Still, if you want to try repellent plants, candles, sprays, etc., here are a few scents mosquitoes dislike:

 - Scented geranium